 Perhaps the most well known form of federal financial assistance involves participation in one of HUD's multifamily housing programs.
-Housing providers that participate in the following programs are considered to be recipients of federal financial participation, subject to Section 504:

 The following are examples of housing programs that are considered to be recipients of federal financial participation, and therefore subject to Section 504.
 This list is not inclusive of all such programs.